dgilland/blog/blog/posts/demystifying-flask-sqlalchemy.rst

 Signalling Events
 +++++++++++++++++

 This is something I don't find that useful when using Flask-SQLAlchemy.
-SQLAlchemy already provides a more robust event interface for `core <http://docs.sqlalchemy.org/en/latest/core/event.html>`_ and and `ORM <http://docs.sqlalchemy.org/en/latest/orm/events.html>`_ events that is more robust.
+SQLAlchemy already provides a more robust event interface for `core <http://docs.sqlalchemy.org/en/latest/core/event.html>`_ and and `ORM <http://docs.sqlalchemy.org/en/latest/orm/events.html>`_ events.
 Besides, it appears that this feature will be `deprecated <https://github.com/mitsuhiko/flask-sqlalchemy/pull/150#issuecomment-69002922>`_ in a `future version <https://github.com/mitsuhiko/flask-sqlalchemy/pull/256>`_.

 Proxy Access to SQLAlchemy Module